zalando-incubator/kubernetes-on-aws/docs/user-guide/tls-termination.rst

     nginx-default.hackweek.zalan.do

 Verify that this works with ``curl``.
-If you've chosen the right certificate ARN you won't get any certificate warning anymore.
+If you've chosen the right certificate ARN you won't get any certificate warning.

 .. code-block:: bash